Drenched crowds laugh off deluge for jubilee party

 The red, white and blue of the Union Jack flag was everywhere, including painted on children's faces.

-Umbrellas went up halfway through the flotilla's passage along the seven mile (11 km) route passing under 14 bridges, as light drizzle turned into a torrential downpour.
+Umbrellas went up halfway through the flotilla's passage along the seven mile route passing under 14 bridges, as light drizzle turned into a torrential downpour.

 Children perched on their fathers' shoulders to get a better view of the huge procession of vessels ranging from leisure cruisers and yachts to rowing boats and Venetian gondolas.